mdmoreau/vagrantfile-wp/README.md

 `synced_guest`

 The location that will sync on the guest machine.
-This value is relative to `/usr/share/nginx/html/` - the root location of the WordPress install.
+WordPress will be installed at `/var/www/html`.

 ## Setup